joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/using-the-filereference-class.md

   file with no conversion.

-- If it is some other object, then the `FileReference.save()` method calls the object’s `toString()` method and then saves the resulting String value to a UTF-8 text file.
-If the object’s `toString()` method can’t be called, then an error is thrown.
+- If it is some other object, then the `FileReference.save()` method calls the object's `toString()` method and then saves the resulting String value to a UTF-8 text file.
+If the object's `toString()` method can't be called, then an error is thrown.

 If the value of the `data` parameter is `null`, then an error is thrown.